NathanSaunders/liri/README.md

 ### How it works

-Using specific commands in node.js will return information collected from the API and return data to your terminal.
+Using specific commands in node.js, LIRI Bot will return information collected from the API and return data to your terminal.

-`spotify-this-song` command uses data from Spotify
+`spotify-this-song` command pulls data from Spotify
 <img width="685" alt="spotify-this-song-screenshot" src="https://user-images.githubusercontent.com/43506553/56073170-beb9e280-5d54-11e9-804c-8d82ba7138db.png">

 'movie-this' command draws from OMDB